Weave Code

 google/apiclient-services

 Auto-generated Google API service definitions for the Google API PHP Client.
-Updated daily to reflect API changes and tagged weekly.
-Install via Composer with google/apiclient to access many Google services from PHP.
+Updated daily to reflect new/changed APIs and tagged weekly.
+Install via Composer (typically as a dependency of google/apiclient) to access specific Google service classes.

 View on GitHub